 I understand that a UN team is currently visiting Riyadh to investigate these reports.
-It is essential that the UN conduct a thorough investigation.
+It is essential that the UN conducts a thorough investigation.
 The UK stands ready to share its expertise to support this process, but we recognise that those who suffer most from this conflict are the people of Yemen.
 We understand why the Saudi-led coalition felt obliged temporarily to close Yemen’s ports and airports in order to strengthen enforcement of the UN-mandated arms embargo.
 It is critical that international efforts to disrupt illicit weapons flows are strengthened.

 At the same time, it is vital that commercial and humanitarian supplies of food, fuel and medicine are able to reach vulnerable Yemeni people, particularly in the north, where 70% of those in need live.
 Even before the current restrictions, 21 million people were already in need of humanitarian assistance, and 7 million people were only a single step away from famine.
 Some 90% of food in Yemen is imported, and three-quarters of that comes via the ports of Hodeidah and Salif.
 No other ports in Yemen have the capacity to make up that shortfall.
 Our NGO partners in Yemen are already reporting that water and sewerage systems in major cities have stopped operating because of a lack of fuel.
 This means that millions no longer have access to clean water and sanitation, in a country already suffering from the worst cholera outbreak in modern times.